 Internal walls

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.

 Floors including sub-floors

 Repair category 1

-Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible, and accordingly no comment can be made on their condition.
+Notes Some of the floorboards are creaking.
+Due to fitted carpets and floor coverings no detailed inspection of floors was possible, and accordingly no further comment can be made on their condition.